RobAndorville/ADVL_Project_Network_1/README.md

 - - -

-ADVL_Application_Network_1 uses the Microsoft® Windows® Communication Foundation (WCF) to allow Andorville™ applications to exchange information and interact to perform higher level functions.
+The Andorville™ Application Network Software uses the Microsoft® Windows® Communication Foundation (WCF) to allow Andorville™ applications to exchange information and interact to perform higher level functions.

-ADVL_Application_Network_1 is written in Visual Basic 2015.
+The Application Network software is written in Visual Basic 2015.

-The program uses the ADVL_Utilities_Library_1 class library.
+The program uses the Andorville™ Utilities class library.